haowulab/haowulab.github.io/DataSummerCamp/week1.md

 6. Create two vectors, each with 3 elements, combine them into one vector of 6 elements.
 7. Create two vectors, each with 3 elements, (1) combine them into a 2x3 matrix; (2) combine them into a 3x2 matrix.
 8. Run following code to create a string: `string = "This is a string"`
-	- how many characters are there in the string?
+	- How many characters are there in the string?
-	- Take out the first 10 characters in the string.
+	- Return the first 10 characters in the string.
 	- how many words are there in the string?
-	- Take out the first two words in the string.
+	- Return the first two words in the string.
 	- Replace `This` by `That` in the string.
 	- Remove all spaces in the string.
 9. Run following code to create a vector of strings `sample(c("car", "truck", "plane"), 100, replace=TRUE)`